 Coronavirus outbreak: Britain tells its citizens to leave China after airlines suspend flights

-LONDON: Britain told its citizens on Tuesday (Feb 4) to leave China if they could after airlines suspended flights, making it increasingly difficult to get out.
+LONDON: Britain told its citizens on Tuesday (Feb 4) to leave China if they could, saying the suspension of airline flights and restrictions on movement will make it harder to leave over coming weeks.

+"The safety and security of British people will always be our top priority," Foreign Secretary Dominic Raab said in a statement.

+"As such, we now advise British nationals in China to leave the country if they can, to minimise their risk of exposure to the virus.
+Where there are still British nationals in Hubei Province who wish to be evacuated, we will continue to work around the clock to facilitate this."

 In an update to its travel advice, the Foreign Office also said some staff and dependents from the British Embassy and consulates were being withdrawn from China.
 Essential staff, such as those providing consular assistance, would remain.